M-Abdullah-K/AF3005_ProgrammingForFinance/Loan_Bidding_App/readme.md

 Instructor: Dr. Usama Arshad

 🚀 App Overview
 The Debt Auction Marketplace is a loan bidding platform where users can request loans, and lenders can bid with competitive interest rates.
-The system then matches the borrower with the best available lender based on the lowest interest rate.
+How is works is that some user places their loan requests, others can view and bid on this request as well as place their own loan requests.
+The borrowers can then accept the lowest interest rate.
+The admin also has privledges to accept the best bids for all the users, "Matching" the borrowers and the lenders.
+This helps us find the best loans through the market forces of demand and supply.

 🔑 Key Features:
 ✅ User & Admin authentication (secure login/signup)